rweigel/phys513/2023/hw.md

 ## Capacitance

 Suppose the conducting system shown in figure 1.20a of Ramo was modified so that all sides were at zero potential except the left side, which was still at $80\text{ V}$.

+How would you compute the capacitance using either a numerical solution or the equations for the exact solution?

 You do not need to do any calculations -- I am looking only for a description of the setup with words and equations.